Looking to raise money for a good cause?

 Kickstarter does not allow general charitable fundraising on its platform, so it wouldn't be a good fit for many online giving campaigns.
 However, if you're creating something new and shareable on your fundraising page (example: Your organization records and distributes a holiday album to boost year-end donations), that would fall within Kickstarter's guidelines.

-In addition, Kickstarter does not list transparent platform fees on its campaign pages or display them during the check-out process.
-Kickstarter charges an 8% + 20 cent platform fee on average, with micro pledges (donations less than $10) charging a discounted 5% fee.
+Kickstarter charges an 8% + 20 cent platform fee on average, with micro pledges (donations less than $10) charging a discounted 5% fee + 5 cents per pledge.
+There is no tip option on Kickstarter and gifts cannot be tax-deductible.

 6. Fundly 💰